-The Maples Met is not an alternative school.
+Maples Met is not an alternative school.
 We are a high school open to all learners and where scholars achieve their credits through authentic learning opportunities.
-The Maples Met School prepare learners for post-secondary opportunties, be it university, college, or trades.
+The Maples Met School prepared learners for post-secondary opportunities, be it university, college, or trades.

-Here are some characterstics, however, that make us a bit different from trafitional high schools (Taken from the Big Picture Learning 10 Distinguishers):
+Here are some characteristics, however, that make us different from traditional high schools (Taken from the Big Picture Learning 10 Distinguishers):

 ONE STUDENT AT A TIME - The entire learning experience is personalized to each student’s interests, talents and needs.
 Personalization expands beyond mere academic work and involves looking at each student holistically.

 ADVISORY STRUCTURE - Advisory is the core organizational and relational structure of a Big Picture Learning school, its heart and soul, often described as a “second family” by students.
 Students stay with an advisor and a group of fellow classmates for four years, building close personal relationships that last a lifetime.

 LEARNING THROUGH INTERESTS AND INTERNSHIPS (LTIs) - Real world learning is best accomplished in the real world.
 Big Picture students intern--often twice a week for an entire school day--with experts in their field of interest, completing authentic projects and gaining experience and exposure to how their interests intersect with the real world.